 And it is good practice, writing while grumpy, for putting a writing teacher into students' shoes.
 I write today on some projects forced on me, assignments, if you will, that seem to me pointless busy work even if on one level I know they are not.
 Certainly the work is dull.
 But it has to get done; goes into the h.r. grade book; will be read and scored.
 I'll be sorted, ranked, and tracked by it.
 And like many students, I'll be content with passing it in and getting it behind me and then forgetting it.
 Like so many assignments before, it will be writing forgotten, left in the box outside the professor's door, never to be picked up.

 What I want to avoid is lecturing to them about how sometimes you have to write things, do work, that you don't like writing, don't care a lot about, and so you have to suck it up and do it because blah, blah, blah.
 Of course that is true, and they know it and I know it.
-So maybe the other thing to do is come up with a pedagogy for teaching writers to write when they do not want to write.
+So maybe the thing to do is come up with a pedagogy for teaching writers to write when they do not want to write.
 A lot of time we focus on making assignments attractive, trying to find ways to tap intrinsic motivation while at the same time meeting curricular outcomes.
 But what if we acknowledge that we all sometimes write under grouch conditions?
 Is there a way to celebrate that as well?
 Maybe developing a rhetoric of genial subversion, like the Advanced Placement students who wrote, then crossed out so examiners could not help but see and read the phrase but couldn't count it in scoring, "This is Sparta (http://www.nydailynews.com/life-style/ap-exams-inspire-internet-age-mischief-high-schoolers-inspired-sparta-prank-articl… ).

-The right kind of grumpiness, grouchiness, curmudgeonly-ness can be puckish fun, for the writer, so that at least the tedium finds relief, and that relief, that steam-let-off, might be just the thing to make the writing work a bit better for the poor sap who required to read what was required to be written.
+The right kind of grumpiness, grouchiness, curmudgeonly-ness can be puckish fun, for the writer, so that at least the tedium finds relief, and that relief, that steam-let-off, might be just the thing to make the writing work a bit better for the poor sap who is required to read what was required to be written.